Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 The Civil Aviation Authority recommends waiting 2 weeks before flying.
 But, airlines can have their own rules for passengers flying with medical conditions.
 So, double check before you book any flights.
 Depending on who you're flying with, you might be asked to provide a doctor's certificate stating you're fit to fly, too.

-Like we've mentioned, it's absolutely possible to get out there and see the world with a pre-existing condition.
-Besides a stroke, this can include conditions like:
+Like we've mentioned, it's absolutely possible to get out there and see the world with pre-existing medical condition travel insurance.
+Besides a stroke, you could get cover for other conditions such as:

 If your pre-existing condition is more serious, the insurers we work with might not be able to offer cover.
 But, that doesn't mean your travel plans have to come to a halt!
 It just means you might need to explore other options.